ru22-14/beauty-boutique/TESTING.md

 - As a <strong>Registered User</strong> I can Login and Logout of my account so that I can add products to the Basket, purchase them, add my favourite items to my favourites, see the list of orders I have made or view my details and update them if I need to.
 #### Acceptance Criteria

+- The user is able to login to the shop using the login link under the user icon on the top right.
+- The user is able to logout of the webpage using the signout link uder the user icon on the top right.
+- The user sees a success message after login/logout.
 #### Steps taken to Test Manually

+- Click the login button under the user icon on the top right corner and enter your login credentials and click the sign in button.
+You see a success message and are able to use all the functionalities of the shop.
+- Click the logout button under the user icon on the top right corner and click sign out, you see a success message that you were successfully signed out of the shop.

 #### Result: